Junior Sailor of the Quarter: Master-at-Arms 2nd Class Alexa Burton

 GREAT LAKES, Ill.
-(July 21, 2020) – Naval Station Great Lakes announced their Sailors of the Quarter for the second quarter in an awards ceremony July 10, 2020.
+(July 21, 2020) – A photo of Master-At-Arms 2nd Class Alexa Burton, from Alexandria, Louisiana, Naval Station Great Lakes' Junior Sailor of the Quarter.
+Naval Station Great Lakes announced their Sailors of the Quarter for the second quarter in an awards ceremony July 10, 2020.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Brigitte Johnston)

-Master-at-Arms 2nd Class Alexa Burton, from Alexandria, Louisiana, was named Junior Sailor of the Quarter for Great Lakes.
-Burton is Great Lakes’ security department leading petty officer for their administrative department and auxiliary security force.
-She has been in the Navy for eight years and aboard Great Lakes for nearly two years.

-“It is a wonderful but yet humbling feeling to be recognized by not only my own [chain of command] but the [Naval Station Great Lakes] Command as well for this award,” said Burton.

 |Date Taken: